Tsakhiagiin Elbegdorj: Post-presidency

 On 23 September 2022, during the Russian invasion of Ukraine and following the start of the Russian mobilization, Elbegdorj published a video address in YouTube, where he criticised the invasion and urged Russian president Vladimir Putin to "stop this senseless killing and destruction."
 He honoured Russians protesting against their government and instructed Russian draftees not to "shoot Ukrainians" and "kill that country".
 Elbegdorj also claimed that Buryats, Tuvans, and Kalmyks are "used as nothing more than cannon fodder", and that Mongolia is ready to shelter refugees fleeing Russia to avoid the military draft.
 He praised the "brave people" of Ukraine and President Volodymyr Zelenskyy.

 In response to Vladimir Putin's usage of former administrative boundaries as a justification of the Russo-Ukrainian War, Elbegdorj tweeted "After Putin's talk, I found [a] Mongolian historic map", linking maps of modern-day Russia being included in the lands of the Mongol Empire.
 Included in his tweet was a humorous clarification that Mongolia would not invade Russia, because Mongolia is "a peaceful and free nation."

-On 24 January 2023 in Washington, DC, USA, Elbegdorj participated in setting the Doomsday Clock at 90 seconds to midnight due to Russia's invasion of Ukraine and the increased risk of nuclear escalation.
+On 24 January 2023 in Washington, D.C., US, Elbegdorj participated in setting the Doomsday Clock at 90 seconds to midnight due to Russia's invasion of Ukraine and the increased risk of nuclear escalation.
 The Doomsday Clock's time is set by the Bulletin of the Atomic Scientists’ Science and Security Board and the Bulletin's Board of Sponsors including 10 Nobel Laureates.
 Elbegdorj said: "Today our world faces multiple crises.
 A common thread runs through them all: failure of leadership.
 We need a collective response rooted in the spirit and values of the UN Charter that can put us back on a pathway to peaceful co-existence and sustainable development."

-On 31 August 2020, following the protests by Chinese Mongols against the Chinese authorities’ decision to replace their native Mongolian language in some school subjects with Chinese Mandarin in the Chinese autonomous region of Inner Mongolia, Elbegdorj voiced his support in media, and social media and youtube.com. and wrote a letter to Chinese President Xi Jinping.
+On 31 August 2020, following the protests by Inner Mongolians against the Chinese authorities’ decision to replace their native Mongolian language in some school subjects with Chinese Mandarin in the Chinese autonomous region of Inner Mongolia, Elbegdorj voiced his support in media, and social media and YouTube.com. and wrote a letter to Chinese president Xi Jinping.

 Since stepping down from the presidency, Elbegdorj has been vocal about Mongolia's future of democracy and a market economy.

+According to emails released as part of the Epstein files, Elbegdorj met with Jeffrey Epstein multiple times.